 What is it and how is it performed?

 As you get older, your breasts lose elasticity and firmness.
-With this cosmetic process you can reduce sagging and raise the position of the nipples.
-Even their size can be reduced during the procedure to maintain the proportion to the newly shaped breasts.
+With this cosmetic process, you can reduce sagging and raise the position of the nipples.
+Even their size can be reduced during the procedure to maintain the proportion of the newly shaped breasts.

 As with many other common cosmetic interventions, breast lifts follow the same procedure.
 It involves lifting and reshaping the breast tissue, repositioning the nipples to a more natural height, reducing the size of the areolas, if necessary, and removing excess breast skin.

 It’s important to mention that a breast lift does not increase the size and volume of your breasts, as a breast augmentation.
 A breast lift does not involve implants on your breasts.

 Main reasons for a breast lift